 Go, called Golang to distinguish it from “go”, is a programming language developed by Google programmers.
 The people responsible for the main assumptions of this programming language are, among others, the designer and creator of UNIX and C – Ken Thompson, and the co-creator of UTF-8 and UNIX formats – Rob Pike.
 The version 1.0 was released in March 2012 (from September 2019 the version 1.13 is available) and is gaining more and more popularity among programmers all over the world.
 In 2016, it was recognized as the language of the year according to the Tiobe ranking.

 Many large companies adapt Go to their projects, including Apple, Mozilla Firefox, Github, Uber, Dropbox, Digitalocean, Docker, Facebook, Twitter and YouTube.
+So it’s worth familiarizing yourself with this programming language for your own self-development.
 Go was supposed to combine the best elements of the programming world and make it all simple.
 Based on the opinions of users, it can be assumed that the goal has been achieved.
 Let’s focus on the widely described advantages.

 Go is a compiled language, which allows to detect syntax errors in the compilation process and to increase the speed of action in comparison to interpreted languages.
 It is worth noting that it compiles very quickly if compared with other compiled languages.
 An important feature of this programming language is multithreading, which allows you to use additional computing power to speed up the implementation of the task that was set for the program.